ZENxd/Presidents_Club/README.md

 Run `grunt build` for building.

-This will create a dist folder with the deployable site.
-It can run on any flavor http server.
+This will create a dist folder with the deployable site that can run with REST services.

 See pc.sublime-project in Sublime Text to view project.